 Survey

-When buying a home you need a solicitor to confirm the property is legally ok to buy, a mortgage lender to value it and a RICS surveyor to tell you of any defects at the property.
+When buying a home, you need a solicitor to confirm the property is legally ok to buy, a mortgage lender to value it, and a RICS surveyor to tell you of any defects at the property.

 A RICS surveyor confirms any visible defects with the internal or external parts of the property that could reduce the current market value.
-It’s not the same as a mortgage valuation and any negative findings can be used to negotiate your original offer with the seller.
-There are two types of RICS survey:
+It’s not the same as a mortgage valuation, and any negative findings can be used to negotiate your original offer with the seller.

 Not sure which survey to get?
 Give us a call on 0333 344 3234 or read this article Homebuyer Report or Building Survey